kristenwilson/billy/README.md

 ## CSV files
 Place any CSV files you want to process in the 'data_files' folder.
 (This folder also contains a CSV template and test file.)

 The file you use with this script must be a plaintext .csv file.
 It can include a combination of request formats.
-Each row must contain the required fields (*) as defined by the value in the 'type' field.
+Each row must contain the required fields (*) as defined by the value in the 'Item Type' field.

 This file format matches the default output from Zotero.
 If you are using a different citation manager, you may need to do some pre-processing to get your citation data into the correct format.